pattichis/AI4All-Med/Neural-Network-playground.md

 5. Can you see the training and testing loss graphs getting reduced?
 6. Did the colors get corrected?
 How do you know?

+# What to observe during training (after you click play):
+1. Hover over each neuron (do not click on it).
+Look at the output.
+2. Watch the train loss and test loss curves.
+What are the minimum values?
+3. Watch the output colors evolve over time.
+What is the relationship to the plotted points?
+4. Look

+# Train on X1 only
+1. Click on any input to select or deselect it.
+2. Make sure no connections are leaving any other input.
+3. Train on X1 alone.
+4. Why did this not work?
+5. Can you think of the clinical implications of using the wrong variable in a real-world example?

+# Suggested experiments for concentric dataset (upper-left)
+1. Reduce the ratio of training to test data and run the play button to retrain.
+What happens as the ratio gets reduced?
+What happens when it gets increased?
+2. Wha